LitSignal/site-policy/Policies/github-privacy-statement.md

 ### GitHub's global privacy practices
 **Information that we collect will be stored and processed in the United States** in accordance with this Privacy Statement.
 However, we understand that we have users from different countries and regions with different privacy expectations, and we try to meet those needs.

 We provide the same standard of privacy protection to all our users around the world, regardless of their country of origin or location, and we are proud of the levels of notice, choice, accountability, security, data integrity, access, and recourse we provide.
-We have appointed a Privacy Counsel and we work hard to comply with the applicable data privacy laws wherever we do business.
-Additionally, we require that if our vendors or affiliates have access to User Personal Information, they must comply with our privacy policies and with applicable data privacy laws, including signing data transfer agreements such as Standard Contractual Clause agreements.

 In particular:
 -	GitHub provides clear methods of unambiguous, informed consent at the time of data collection, when we do collect your personal data.
 -	We collect only the minimum amount of personal data necessary, unless you choose to provide more.
 We encourage you to only give us the amount of data you are comfortable sharing.
 -	We offer you simple methods of accessing, correcting, or deleting the data we have collected.
 -	We provide our users notice, choice, accountability, security, and access, and we limit the purpose for processing.
 We also provide our users a method of recourse and enforcement.
 These are the Privacy Shield Principles, but they are also just good practices.
--	GitHub adheres to the [Privacy Shield Framework](https://www.privacyshield.gov/).
-You may view our entry in the [Privacy Shield List](https://www.privacyshield.gov/participant?id=a2zt000000001K2AAI).
-In addition to providing our users methods of unambiguous, informed consent and control over their data, we participate in and comply with the Privacy Shield framework, and we are committed to subject any Personal Information we receive from the EU and EEA to the Privacy Shield Principles.
-In addition, we continue to participate in the Safe Harbor Framework for Swiss data transfers to the US.
-Please read more about [GitHub's Privacy Shield and Safe Harbor commitments](/articles/global-privacy-practices/).

 ### Resolving Complaints

 If you have concerns about the way GitHub is handling your User Personal Information, please let us know immediately.
 We want to help.
 You may contact us by filling out the {{ site.data.variables.contact.contact_privacy }}.
-You may also email us directly at privacy@github.com with the subject line "Privacy Shield Concerns."
+You may also email us directly at privacy@github.com.
 We will respond within 45 days at the latest.

-#### Dispute Resolution Process

-In the unlikely event that a dispute arises between you and GitHub regarding our handling of your User Personal Information, we will do our best to resolve it.
-If we cannot, we have selected JAMS, an independent dispute resolution provider, to handle unresolved Privacy Shield complaints.
-If we are unable to resolve your concerns after a good faith effort to address them, you may [contact JAMS and submit a Privacy Shield claim](https://www.jamsadr.com/file-an-eu-us-privacy-shield-or-safe-harbor-claim).
-JAMS is a US-based private alternate dispute resolution provider, and we have contracted with JAMS to provide an independent recourse mechanism for any of our users for privacy concerns **at no cost to you.** You do not need to appear in court; you may conduct this dispute resolution process via telephone or video conference.
-If you are not based in the EU or EEA, but you would still like to use the JAMS arbitration process to resolve your dispute, please let us know and we will provide access to you.

-#### Independent Arbitration

-Under certain limited circumstances, European Union individuals may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
-To learn more about this method of resolution and its availability to you, please read more about [Privacy Shield](https://www.privacyshield.gov/article?id=ANNEX-I-introduction).

-We are subject to the jurisdiction of the Federal Trade Commission.

 ### How we respond to compelled disclosure
 GitHub may disclose personally-identifying information or other information we collect about you to law enforcement in response to a valid subpoena, court order, warrant, or similar government order, or when we believe in good faith that disclosure is reasonably necessary to protect our property or rights, or those of third parties or the public at large.